-The entry demonstrates a clear understanding of the technology and market potential for geothermal technologies and presents an innovative business model to significantly address key exploration and operational challenges while engaging a diverse and inclusive cohort.
+The entry demonstrates a clear understanding of the technology and market potential for geothermal technologies and presents an innovative business model to significantly address key exploration and operational challenges.

 Geothermal energy is heat derived from below the Earth's surface, which can be harnessed as a carbon-free, renewable energy around the clock with a small physical footprint.
 Geothermal is cosmic in origin-as opposed to atmospheric, such as wind or water-and is constant, non-intermittent, and abundant in supply for as long as the Earth exists.
 It's an always-on source of secure, reliable, and flexible domestic energy that can be utilized across industrial, commercial, and residential sectors.
-The use of geothermal energy can also offer important benefits to the nation, including grid stability, greater diversity in the portfolio of affordable energy options, and efficient heating and cooling.
+The use of geothermal energy can also offer important benefits to the nation, including grid stability, greater portfolio of affordable energy options, and efficient heating and cooling.

-As identified in the GeoVision analysis,47 the high costs and risks associated with geothermal exploration are a major barrier to expanded development of the nation's undiscovered, or "hidden," hydrothermal resources.
-Similarly, successful development of enhanced geothermal system (EGS) resources-which require active engineering management throughout the life of the system-is dependent on resource characterization improvements, even once a project is in operation.
+As identified in the GeoVision analysis,39 enhanced geothermal systems (EGS) resources-which require active engineering management throughout the life of the system-is dependent on resource characterization improvements, even once a project is in operation.